MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/consideration-creating-cti-adapter-unified-service-desk.md

 <a name="CTISearch"></a>
 ## CTI search
- [!INCLUDE[pn_cti_acronym](../includes/pn-cti-acronym.md)] searches are done using FetchXML in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps.
+ [!INCLUDE[pn_cti_acronym](../includes/pn-cti-acronym.md)] searches are done using FetchXML in the Common Data Service platform.
 You can search using any data passed in any parameter from [!INCLUDE[pn_cti_acronym](../includes/pn-cti-acronym.md)] against any field in your entity of choice in Dynamics 365 Customer Engagement apps.
 Searches are performed one rule at a time until a match is found.
 Once a match to a window navigation rule in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] is found, it will follow the guidance configured in the navigation rule for the next step.
 Typically, a rule is set up to open a session around the activity, and optionally display the activity in a tab.
 For more information about how to configure a window navigation rule to perform a [!INCLUDE[pn_cti_acronym](../includes/pn-cti-acronym.md)]search, see [Walkthrough: Use generic listener adapter for CTI events](../unified-service-desk/walkthrough-use-the-generic-listener-adapter-for-cti-event-routing.md).

  Let us configure a sample CTI search rule using the window navigation rule in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)].
 For more information about the window navigation rule, see [Use window navigation rules in Unified Service Desk](../unified-service-desk/use-window-navigation-rules-unified-service-desk.md).